douglascraigschmidt/LiveLessons/RxJava/README.md

 overview of what's included:

 . ex1 - This example is currently just a placeholder for random things
         I'm playing around with for RxJava.
+It's likely to change radically from time to time.

 . ex2 - This example downloads multiple images from a remote web
         server via several different Java concurrency/parallelism